tyrnaki/metis_coursework/Regression_Proposal.md

 - Sold price
 - Difference between asking & sold

 The target for this model will be the potential deviation from a given property's asking price.
+For example, a house with an asking price of $500k could expect a $50k increase in its selling price ($550k).

 #### Tools:
 * How do you intend to meet the tools requirement of the project?